aceerez/Dokcer-App/README.md

 # Create new image
 * Choose a Docker file
 * Enter your image name
-* Optinal: you can add a tag or leave emptey for tag latest
+* Optinal: you can add a tag or leave empty for tag "latest"
 * Wait for the prosses to end and then you can run it

 # Download image